Mjz86/C_colon/mcc.md

   - an entity that is defined or created within a template, such as:

-    1. an instantiation of a class, function, or variable template, including from a partial specialization, but not including an explicit specialization;
+    1. an instantiation of a class, function, or variable template.

     2. a member or friend function definition of a templated class;